AriFordsham/GHCWiki/Developing-Hadrian.md

     not change(indicating inputs) -> not change(vital output)
     ```
     * While it often is, the set need not be a subset or equal to the direct inputs i.e. it may include files outside of the direct inputs!
     * This set is not unique (the direct inputs are trivially a set of indicating inputs), but we try to define this as a minimal (or close to minimal) set.
-With respect to a rule for a haskell object file X.o, the indicating inputs are the source file X.hs and interface files Y.hi (or Y.hi-boot) for all modules Y imported by X (see [makefile-dependencies](https://downloads.haskell.org/~ghc/latest/docs/html/users_guide/separate_compilation.html#makefile-dependencies)).
-These are the dependencies (i.e. inputs) of X.o as reported by `ghc -M X.hs`.
-Note that ghc reads some transitively imported module's .hi files, but those files are non-indicating inputs as ghc guarantees that the indicating .hi inputs (directly imported modules) will change if the non-indicating .hi inputs (transitively imported modules) change.
-* **Non-indicating Inputs**: The direct inputs minus the indicating inputs.
-With respect to a rule for a haskell object file X.o, the non-indicating inputs are all hi/hi-boot files required by ghc to build X.o excluding direct inputs.
-This is a subset of modules transitively imported by X. These inputs are NOT reported by `ghc -M X.hs`

 Properties:
 * Vital Inputs ⊆ Direct Inputs